Many dimensions plus linear algebra plus probability equals Random Matrix Theory.

 Turns out to pop up in a lot of linear systems and adjacency graphs and induce some elegant results, and be useful where linear algebra is (“the whole modern world”) therefore super trendy.

-I mostly encounter this though matrix concentration, which you can infer using the more general general random matrix results.
+I mostly encounter this though matrix concentration, which you can infer using general random matrix results.

-I am mostly a consumer not a constructor f these theorems, so this page will remain forever sparse.
+I am a consumer not a constructor of these theorems, so this page will remain forever sparse.

 - Djalil Chafaï, Around the circular law : an update.

 This post gathers comments and updates about the survey Around the circular law (2012).

 - Tao’s course and blog posts